YirenWA/Physical-Computing---Yiren-Wang/README.md

  ![week5组装](https://user-images.githubusercontent.com/119879041/206704129-26c92c65-10cf-4708-8d72-8d4342a730c2.jpg)

 The final selection was to pass the sewing machine through the surface being mended and to keep the surface of the lower part of the sewing machine at a horizontal height to the surface being mended.
-For every rotation of the mended surface within a fixed angle, a further reverse rotation is performed.